daniu54/clickup-cli/README.md

 # clickup-cli
 Execute essential clickup operations through the CLI.

-See Pull Requests for overview of features.
-Feel free to create issues or open discussions.
+See the scripts folder for the scripts.
+Use `--help` to see script usage.